 Meet our Management Team

 Hey!
-This is Bryan, the editor of this website.
+This is Brian, the editor of this website.

 I grew up a few hours out of town, attended a school that consisted of less than seventy-five children, and my doctor was a stone skips away from the county line.

 I lived in a small, tight-knit community, which taught me several things about traditionalism.
 The area I lived in, more specifically, the property, consisted of over a thousand acres.

 I spent multiple months each year hunting and fishing, and the other months consisted of preparing the food plots.
 My home did not have standard luxuries, such as water and electricity.

 This came much later, notably when the power company agreed to run lines that far out of town.
 I learned so much, not by curiosity, but by necessity.